adorsys/didcomm-mediator-rs/docs/arc42.md

 This interaction ensures that messages intended for the recipient are appropriately routed through the mediator, enhancing communication reliability and security.

+### 6.3 Pickup Protocol
+The pickup process allows agents to retrieve messages stored by the mediator.
+The mediator securely holds messages on behalf of the recipient agents, ensuring their safe and timely retrieval.
+This process is essential to ensuring reliable message delivery, even when the recipient agent is temporarily unavailable.

+1. **Message Storage**
+When a message is sent to an agent that is not immediately available to receive it, the mediator stores the message.
+The message remains encrypted using DIDComm standards to ensure that only the intended recipient can decrypt and read the content.
+Key aspects include:

+- Encrypted Storage: Messages are stored in an encrypted format, ensuring the mediator has no access to the content.
+- Indexed Storage: Messages are indexed based on the recipient's DID to facilitate efficient lookup and retrieval.

+2. **Pickup Request**
+The recipient agent initiates the pickup process by sending a pickup request to the mediator.
+The request must be signed with the agent’s private key to ensure authenticity and prevent unauthorized access.
+The pickup request contains:

+- Recipient DID: To identify which messages are being retrieved.
+- Authentication Signature: A cryptographic signature to validate the agent’s identity and access rights.

 ---

 ## 7. Deployment View